 Things took a turn for the worse when early in the 2005 season, Larry Johnson was arrested and charged with assault.
 The press was down on him and he still wasn’t getting much playing time, although he was given more of a chance than in the prior two seasons.
 At that point, he was sharing backfield duties with Holmes.
 Vermeil’s challenge apparently had succeeded in inspiring Johnson to work harder to earn a place.
 But Larry was still unhappy.

-Then, Holmes went down with a season-ending injury.
+Then, Holmes went down with a season-ending injury (hire a fall injury lawyer here).
 With a jaundiced eye cast upon him by local and national media, Larry became the #1 running back for the Chiefs, a playoff contending team.
 Mindful about past Penn State running back flops and Johnson’s rocky relations with Vermeil, the media would not easily be impressed.
 Johnson was viewed as a weak back-up for Holmes—someone who could not carry Priest Holmes’ jock strap.
 Ahh, but they were wrong.